Sally Webster: Storylines

 In 2007, Sally decides to take an A-Level in English literature and has private lessons with John Stape (Graeme Hawley).
-Sally becomes obsessed with John, making Fiz (Jennie McAlpine) (John's girlfriend) jealous.
+Sally becomes obsessed with John, making Fiz Brown (Jennie McAlpine) (John's girlfriend) jealous.
 This leads to a misunderstanding when Sally gets something in her eye and John tries to remove it just as Fiz and Sean Tully (Antony Cotton) enter the factory.
 As they are standing so close together, Fiz thinks that they are kissing and slaps Sally.
 Fiz is right about Sally's feelings for John and Sally eventually tells John how she feels but he lets her down gently, as he is having an affair with Rosie instead.
 This is revealed on Christmas Day that year when John accidentally gives Fiz and Rosie the wrong presents.

 In 2008 the Websters swap houses with the Peacocks who are having financial difficulties and move into Number 4.
 Following the move, Sally becomes extremely house-proud, frequently boasting about the house's conservatory and size compared to other houses on the street.

 In 2009, Kevin develops feelings for Molly Dobbs (Vicky Binns), wife of his employee/friend, Tyrone (Alan Halsall).
 Molly takes an interest in the business and shares the bookkeeping with Sally, spending more time with Kevin.
 Eventually, he tells Molly how he feels.
 Molly is initially horrified but later tells him that she is flattered and they begin an affair, first sleeping together when Kevin sneaks away from Sally's birthday party.
 Afterwards, Kevin feels guilty and decides to end it before it gets out of hand by persuading Tyrone to take Molly on holiday.
 They resume the affair in August, agreeing to tell their respective spouses and leave them but Kevin ends things with Molly instead, after learning that Sally has breast cancer.
 After breaking the difficult news to Rosie and Sophie, Sally has a lumpectomy to remove the growth, which proves successful.
 She visits her sister while recovering from her treatment, returning in July, celebrating her birthday with her family.